AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-9-adaptive-randomized-smoothing.md

 \mathcal N(x+\delta,\sigma(x+\delta)^2I).
 $$

-The Part 8 theorem does not compare this pair.
+The Part 8 theorem does not compare these two distributions.
 A method that chooses a useful noise scale per test point therefore needs an argument connecting the choices at neighboring points.

 [Data-dependent randomized smoothing](https://arxiv.org/abs/2012.04351)
 chooses $\sigma$ per query and stores previously certified regions.
 Its memory-based procedure adjusts predictions or shrinks regions to prevent overlapping certified regions from carrying different labels.

+A later
-A later [analysis of input-dependent smoothing](https://arxiv.org/abs/2110.05365) formalizes why rapidly changing noise-scale functions cannot inherit the ordinary certificate and studies conditions that restore a sound guarantee.
+[analysis of input-dependent smoothing](https://arxiv.org/abs/2110.05365) formalizes why rapidly changing noise-scale functions cannot inherit the ordinary certificate and studies conditions that restore a sound guarantee.

 ## Local constancy supplies the missing connection

-Suppose the selected noise level remains constant throughout a ball around
+Suppose a scale selector chooses $\sigma(x)$ and remains constant throughout a ball around $x$:
-$x$:

 $$
 \sigma(x')=\sigma(x)